History of the Board of Trustees at North Carolina State University

 The Return of the Board of Trustees

 The 1920s became a time of turbulent change at A&M, now nicknamed “State College.”
-On the recommendation of George F. Zook, a specialist in higher education from the Bureau of Education, the college began restructuring its programs to accommodate an ever-growing student population and the need for curriculum reform to meet the growing needs of the community.
+On the recommendation of George F. Zook, a specialist in higher education from the Bureau of Education, the college began restructuring its programs to accommodate an ever-growing student population and to reform the curriculum, to meet the growing needs of the community.
 Through it all, the Board of Trustees was present to oversee each aspect of these new developments, which included the rapid erection of new buildings, growing graduate degree programs, reorganization of separate schools to be headed by a dean, creation of adult continuing education and development of a general extension program.

 Consolidated System Merges University Boards, Dissolves State College Board of Trustees

-In 1931, the Consolidated University of North Carolina was created, bringing together State College, the University of North Carolina at Chapel Hill and the North Carolina College for Women, presently known as the University of North Carolina at Greensboro, under a single board of trustees and one president, thus dissolving State College’s Board.
-The Consolidated University Board of Trustees consisted of 100 members and was selected by a North Carolina House committee.
+In 1931, the Consolidated University of North Carolina was created, bringing together State College, the University of North Carolina at Chapel Hill and the North Carolina College for Women, now known as the University of North Carolina Greensboro, under a single board of trustees and one president, thus dissolving State College’s Board.
+The Consolidated University Board of Trustees consisted of 100 members and was selected by a committee of the North Carolina House of Representatives.
 Every two years, the special committee chose 25 members to fill eight-year terms on the board.
 Governor O. Max Gardner, who was responsible for this reform, ensured that State College would stick to its land-grant mission, providing the people of North Carolina with a technological education.

 Board of Trustees Reemerges, Again